matyalatte/tuw/examples/get_start/open_json_with_tuw/README.md

 # Open a JSON file with Tuw

 Tuw can take the first argument as a JSON path if the path includes a file extension.
-By renaming your JSON files to `*.tuw` and setting Tuw as a default application for `*.tuw` files, you can launch GUIs just by clicking on these files.
+By renaming your JSON files to `*.tuw` and setting Tuw as a default application for `*.tuw` files, you can launch GUIs just by clicking on the files.

 ![default app](https://github.com/user-attachments/assets/73e42775-d609-4f0d-b2a1-43cb8f4455cf)